pgpglobal/staging/README.md

 See the [Docs](docs/documentation) page.

+<a id="documentation"></a>
+## Documentation

+I've started writing up some [documentation](docs/documentation.md).
+Please let me know specific questions or topics, and I'll add those in.

 <a id="remaining-tasks"></a>
 ## Remaining Tasks

 <a id="development"></a>
 ### Development

+<a id="styling-and-content"></a>
+#### Styling and Content

+1. Pull in blog posts from the former [PGP WordPress blog](https://personalgenomes.wordpress.com/)
+  * Working on a technical glitch with this
-1. Responsive Styling tweaks
+2. Responsive Styling tweaks (mostly done)
-2. Configure SEO
-3. Configure il8n (internationalization)
-4. Update content/copy for Contact page and Footer.
+3. Site Footer
-    * Licensing, Copyright, and possibly Privacy Policy, if relevant for [EU GDPR](https://eugdpr.org/) compliance
+    * Licensing, Copyright, and possibly Privacy Policy, if relevant for [EU GDPR](https://eugdpr.org/) compliance.
-5. ~Move News section to its own page~
-6. Pull in blog posts from the former [PGP WordPress blog](https://personalgenomes.wordpress.com/)
-7. Google Analytics
-8. Create documentation for file structure, update and editing procedures, etc
-10. Add Email and Site Description to `_config.yml` (Site description is helpful for SEO)_
+4. Contact Page content and styling
+6. Split International Projects section into a jekyll collection of .md files?

+<a id="plugins-and-configuration"></a>
+#### Plugins and Configuration
+1. Configure SEO Plugin(s) and setup
+  * Need to add email, site description, etc to `_config.yml`_
+2. Configure il8n (internationalization)
-11. Contact Page
+3. Contact Page
   * Choose back-end and implement spam protection (either reCaptcha or other).
-Options:
+Possible options:
     * [Brisk Forms](https://www.briskforms.com/)
     * [Formspree](https://formspree.io/)
     * Google Forms
-  * Style contact form
-12. Nav Menu - add logic for the "Project Websites" item to function as a section header, and not a link
   * Tweak open/close animation on mobile menu
-13. ~~Fix 404 Page header~~
 14. Swap CDN versions of bootstrap et al. for local versions
-15. Break International Projects section into a jekyll collection?

 <a id="staging"></a>
 ### Staging